anushkachaudhari1001/TruthLens-AI/README.md

 # 📖 Overview

-TruthLens AI is an AI-powered fake news detection and credibility analysis platform that helps users evaluate whether a news article is trustworthy or misleading.
+TruthLens AI is an AI-powered fake news detection and credibility analysis platform designed to help users determine whether online news content is trustworthy or potentially misleading.

-Using open-source Large Language Models through the OpenRouter API, the system analyzes news articles, generates credibility scores, explains the reasoning behind predictions, summarizes content, identifies suspicious claims, and allows users to interact with an AI assistant for deeper insights.
+The platform leverages open-source Large Language Models (LLMs) through the OpenRouter API to analyze news articles and generate credibility scores, confidence levels, AI-generated summaries, detailed reasoning, suspicious claim detection, and actionable recommendations.

-Users can analyze news from plain text, URLs, or uploaded documents while maintaining a complete analysis history.
+Users can analyze news using plain text, article URLs, or uploaded documents while maintaining a personalized history of previous analyses.
+An integrated AI Chat Assistant enables users to ask follow-up questions and better understand the AI's decisions.

+The goal of TruthLens AI is not to replace human judgment but to assist users in making more informed decisions when consuming digital information.

 ---

 # 🎯 Motivation

-The rapid spread of misinformation across the internet has made it increasingly difficult for users to distinguish trustworthy news from misleading content.
+The rapid spread of misinformation across social media and digital news platforms has made it increasingly difficult for people to distinguish factual information from misleading or manipulated content.

+False information can influence public opinion, create panic, spread rumors, and affect critical decisions in areas such as healthcare, education, finance, and politics.

-TruthLens AI was developed to provide an accessible AI-powered assistant that evaluates news articles, explains its reasoning, and encourages critical thinking rather than blind trust.
+TruthLens AI was developed to address this challenge by providing an intelligent AI-powered assistant that evaluates news credibility, explains its reasoning transparently, and encourages users to think critically before trusting or sharing information.

+---

+# 🎯 Key Use Cases

+TruthLens AI can be used in a variety of real-world scenarios, including:

+- 📰 Verifying online news articles before sharing them.
+- 🎓 Helping students evaluate the credibility of research sources.
+- 👨‍💼 Assisting journalists with preliminary credibility assessment.
+- 🏢 Supporting organizations in identifying potentially misleading information.
+- 📱 Helping everyday users quickly assess online news credibility.
+- 📑 Generating downloadable AI-powered credibility reports for documentation and reference.

 ---